Heads up Foodies… Taste of Auckland is here!

 Duck Island Ice Cream

-I was so excited to see the return of Duck Island Ice Cream at Taste as I love their ice cream!
-I went three times to Taste and enjoyed the following flavours:
+I was thrilled to see Duck Island Ice Cream return at Taste.
+I love their ice cream!
+I went three times to Taste and enjoyed the next flavours:

 – Salted Chocolate Brownie (a winner in my books!)